What is a Dichotomous Question | Dichotomous Survey & Examples

 Since the survey asks a simple question in the form of a dichotomous question, it should be framed with clarity.

-Segregates participants
+Segregates Participants

-You can narrow down your target audience from the pool of respondents.
 For example, if you are studying a link between rote learning and grades.
 Some of the questions could be “Do you rote learn?”
 Based on the response, you can divide the participants into those who rote learn and those who don’t.

-How to score a Yes/No survey?
+How to Score a Dichotomous Survey?

 Scoring a dichotomous question is easy.
 All you need to do is tally the Yes and No responses for each of the questions and divide it by the total number of participants.
 You will get the percentages of Yes and No for every question.

-Easy to answer
+1. Easy to Answer

 Since it helps the respondents select their ideal option without going through a long list, dichotomous questions are easy to answer.
 It also makes it easy for the respondents to participate in the survey.